qmackay/paleochrono/README.md

 -------------------------------------------------

 If your run was successful, it has produced output files and figure files.
-If your experiment directory is placed under the paleochrono main directory, you can run the following command in ipython:
+To clean it from the results files, you can run the following command in ipython:

 ```
-run Clean.py
+run Clean.py exp_directory/
 ```

 What is the structure of an experiment directory?
 -------------------------------------------------

-You can have a look at the provided `AICC2012-Hulu-VLR` directory.
+You can have a look at the provided `AICC2012-Hulu` directory.
 You need to specify your prior scenarios for deposition rate (in all cases) and LID and thinning (for an ice core) and your age observations.

 You have five general files:
-- `parameters.py`: contains general parameters for the experiment
+- `parameters.yml`: contains general parameters for the experiment
-- `parameters_all_sites.py`: defines site parameters that are the same for all sites (there are overidded by site specific parameters).
+- `parameters_all_sites.yml`: defines site parameters that are the same for all sites (there are overidded by site specific parameters).
 - `parameters_covariance_prior_all_sites-init.py`: defines the covariance matrices of the background